Travel details

 -

-A brick-built elevator facility in Izmir constructed in 1907, established to connect residential areas with different elevations.
-It is still in operation today and is used by residents and tourists as a way to move without climbing the slopes.
-The upper floor has an observation area and a café, and it is cherished as a tourist spot offering panoramic views of Izmir's cityscape and the sea.
+A brick-built elevator facility in Izmir dating from 1907, installed to connect residential areas with different elevations.
+It is still operational and is used by residents and tourists as a way to move without climbing the slopes.
+The upper floors house an observation area and a cafe, offering panoramic views of Izmir’s cityscape and sea, making it a popular sightseeing spot.

 [Japanese Guide]